Boundary Estate: Revival

-Tower Hamlets Council has made proposals to transfer the estate to a housing association, and upgrade the accommodation.
-A full refurbishment of one of the blocks, Iffley House was carry out by Sprunt Architects to demonstrate how this might be achieved but the proposal was rejected by a ballot of tenants in November 2006.
+Tower Hamlets Council has proposed transferring the estate to a housing association and upgrading the accommodation.
+Sprunt Architects carried out a full refurbishment of one of the blocks, Iffley House, to demonstrate how this might be achieved but a ballot of tenants rejected the proposal in November 2006.

 The estate radiates from a centrepiece roundabout, Arnold Circus, formed around a garden with a bandstand.
-It is now being preserved by the Friends of Arnold Circus and has received grants for regeneration.
+The Friends of Arnold Circus are now preserving it and have received regeneration grants.
 Restoration work on the bandstand was completed in 2010.

-Arnold Circus is also a mark point on several ley alignments including Alfred Watkins' "Strand Ley" and "The Coronation Line", which is curious as before 1893, there was no intersection or feature here.
+Arnold Circus is also a landmark on several ley alignments, including Alfred Watkins' "Strand Ley" and "The Coronation Line," which is curious, as before 1893, there was no intersection or feature here.

-One of the roads that link into the circus is the northern end of Club Row, a part of Brick Lane market, well known as an animal market until this activity was closed down in 1983.
+One of the roads that links into the circus is the northern end of Club Row, a part of Brick Lane market, well known as an animal market until this activity was closed down in 1983.

 Conservation area

 The flats remain and are Grade II listed, together with the bandstand.
-In their day, they were revolutionary in their provision of facilities for residents.
-Today, despite the lack of some modern amenities they remain popular with tenants and there is an active community.
+In their day, they were revolutionary in providing facilities for residents.
+Today, despite the lack of modern amenities, they remain popular with tenants and have an active community.